BICENTENNIAL TRIBUTE

 Boatswain barks

-B: There there, my bestest rogue – we are but insects compared to thee (tickles his ears) - “Oh banish care" – what in God's teeth does it mean?
-To assume a demeanour of merriment, get blindly drunk? - I long to get drunk with Walter Scott and perhaps Hazlitt – he’ll come round after a gallon of Rhenish
+B: There there, my bestest rogue - we are but insects compared to thee (tickles his ears) - “Oh banish care" - what in God's teeth does Hobby mean?
+To assume a demeanor of merriment? get blindly drunk? - I long to get drunk with Walter Scott and perhaps Hazlitt - he’ll come round after a gallon of Rhenish

 Murray is shuddering while pouring the port

-B: Zounds! what ails thee my good fellow?
+B: Zounds! what ails thee, my good man?

 M: If it pleases your Lordship - the mention of insects sets my stomach a-churning

 B: Oh quite!
-The ancestral pet cricket scandals of the 1770 – 80’s! – console yourself, my fine fellow - pour yourself a large one
+The ancestral pet cricket scandals of the 1770 - 80’s!
+Steady yourself, my fine fellow - pour yourself a large one, do, if you can

 M obliges